nasearle/publishing-build-tools/sp/codelabs/lab-integrating-web-push/index.md

 #### Explanation

 This opens a popup when the user first lands on the page prompting them to allow or block notifications.
 Once the user accepts, you can display a notification.
-This permission status is stored along with your app, so calling this again returns the user's last choice.
+This permission status is stored in the browser, so calling this again returns the user's last choice.

 ### 2.3 Display the notification